 Sometimes our tribes can be a little hard to find but once we find them it is so worth it!

 Heads up – finding your tribe will be much easier if you be yourself!

 Related post – Why It’s Okay to Be Different

 Often it’s not other people giving us grief for who we really are – it’s ourselves!
 We judge ourselves far too harshly.

 We all have faults and we all have exceptional qualities yet it’s our faults or weaknesses we tend to focus on the most.
 Unfortunately, sometimes our faults are all we see.

 If you often find yourself thinking – I wish I was more this or I wish I was more that, or why can’t I be like him or her? – you are not fully accepting yourself.

 We can be our own worst enemies by comparing ourselves to other people and wanting to be something we are not.

-You are a unique individual.
+Remember you are a unique individual.
 Yes, you are!
-You have your own amazing set of skills, talents, faults and personality traits.
+You have your own amazing set of skills, talents, faults, and personality traits.

 Don’t be afraid to be yourself.
-Don’t be afraid to be who you truly are because it’s glorious!
+Don’t be afraid to be who you truly are because who you are is glorious!